Foxtel pioneered the pay TV industry in Australia and is now delivering complete entertainment services across cable, satellite and the Internet.

 |MUTV||Also included in Sports package for 1c per year||$5|

 |LFCTV||Also included in Sports package for 1c per year||$5|

 |Chelsea TV||Also included in Sports package for 1c per year||$5|

 |Antenna Pacific||Greek Channel||$23|

 |RAI Italia||Italian Channel||$23|

 In order to watch Foxtel's pay TV service, you're going to need a Foxtel personal video recorder.
 Depending on your package or budget, that means either the Foxtel iQ2 or Foxtel iQ3 recorder.

 The Foxtel iQ2, formerly known as the iQHD, is an HD box capable of recording up to 30 hours of HD content, with live TV pausing and three tuners so you can record two channels while watching a third.

-The iQ3, meanwhile is the current premium offering from Foxtel, with three times the recording space of the iQ2, plus intelligent suggestions based on your viewing habits, the ability to return to the start of a program with a single button press and the ability to record 3 channels while watching a fourth.
+Meanwhile, the iQ3 is the current premium offering from Foxtel, with three times the recording space of the iQ2, plus intelligent suggestions based on your viewing habits, the ability to return to the start of a program with a single button press and the ability to record three channels while watching a fourth.